SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 To determine whether an operator is used as a prefix operator, a postfix operator, or a binary operator, the parser looks at the characters before and after the operator.
-An operator is left bound if it is followed by one of the following characters:
+An operator is left bound if it is followed by
 ``(``, ``[``, ``{``, ``,``, ``;``, ``:``, or whitespace.
-An operator is left bound if it is preceded by one of the following characters:
+An operator is left bound if it is preceded by
 ``)``, ``]``, ``}``, ``,``, ``;``, ``:``, or whitespace.
 Left and right binding effect the operator as follows: